CameronCT/nextjs-node-auth-system/README.md

 npm run install:linux
 ```

+## Configuration
+### Backend
+There are two files that are necessary for configuration.
+The first one is the general environmental file.
+You will want to create a copy of `./server/.env.example` to `./server/.env` and modify however you desire.

+One you configure your environmental variables, the next step is the core configuration file that will give you a few options but mainly just configuration for the name and forms of routing.

+`./server/src/config.ts`

+There is quite a few options, most however should be self-explanatory.
+If a contributor wants to help expand on this then they can feel free to do so.

+### Next / Frontend
+You can modify the configuration at `./next/src/Config.ts` - again the options are self explanatory however a contributor may feel free to expand on this if they want to.

 ## Development
 Once the prerequisites are installed and the base depedencies are installed.
 You can easily start the server and frontend via:
 ```sh